Sparse Probit Linear Mixed Model: Empirical Analysis and Applications

 We experiment on the Drebin dataset\footnote{ \url{http://user.informatik.uni-goettingen.de/~darp/drebin/download.html}} \citep{arp2014drebin}, which contains 5,560 Android software applications from 179 different malware families.
 There are 545,333 binary features; each feature denotes the presence or absence of a certain source code string (such as a permission, an API call or a network address).
 It makes sense to look for sparse representations~\citep{arp2014drebin}, as only a small number of strings are truly characteristic of malware.
 The idea is that we consider populations of different families of malware when training, and hence correct for the analogue of genetic population structure in this new context, that we call ``malware structure''.

 We concentrate on the top 10 most frequently occurring malware families in the dataset.\footnote{Geinimi, FakeDoc, Kmin, Iconosys, BaseBridge, GinMaster, Opfake, Plankton, FakeInstaller, DroidKungFu.}.
 We took 10 instances from each family, forming together a malicious set of 100 and a benign set of another 100 instances (i.e., in total 200 samples).
 We employ $n=80$ instances for training and stratify in the sense that we make sure that each training/validation/test set contains $50\%$ benign samples and an equal amount of malware instances from each family.
 Since no side information is available, we only use a linear kernel and the identity matrix as components for the correlation matrix.
 We report on the (normalized) area under the Receiver Operating Characteristic (ROC) curve over the interval $[0, 0.1]$ and denote this performance measure by $\text{AUC}_{0.1}$.
-In Fig.~\ref{fig:auc_roc}, right, we show the ROC curves, in Table~\ref{tab:drebin} the achieved $\text{AUC}_{0.1}$
+In Fig.~\ref{fig:auc_roc}, right, we show the ROC curves, in Table~\ref{tab:drebin} the achieved $\text{AUC}_{0.1}$ and in Table~\ref{tab:drebin_runtime} the runtimes of the Probit-LMM, its MAP approximation, and sparse Probit regression.